 If you have a stubborn stain and cannot remove it with soapy water or vinegar, then you may need to invest in a dedicated stain remover.

-So long as you use something that suits the fabric, it should not cause discoloration or damage the material.
+So long as you use something that suits the fabric, it should not cause discolouration or damage to the material.
 If you are worried, try it on a small and hidden area first.

 Always follow the instructions of the fabric remover, but you can also use a clean toothbrush to scrub at the stain to help remove it.
 If this is something you are opting to do, always brush in the direction of the weave, otherwise, you could cause marks on the fabric.